Kyle Lewis Player Props: Diamondbacks vs. Angels

-Kyle Lewis returns to action for the Arizona Diamondbacks against Tyler Anderson and the Los Angeles AngelsJuly 1 at 10:07 PM ET.
+On Sunday, Kyle Lewis (coming off going 1-for-3) and the Arizona Diamondbacks face the Los Angeles Angels, whose starting pitcher will be Reid Detmers.
+First pitch is at 4:07 PM ET.

-He is back in action for the first time since April 7, when he went 1-for-3 against the Dodgers.
+In his previous game he had a one-hit showing (1-for-3) against the Angels.

 Kyle Lewis Game Info & Props vs. the Angels